Was man so alles lernt; Südtiroler Rückhalt für die moderne Welt (All the Things one Learns)

 The Education of Women in early-modern Germany

-In this 1989 Edwin Mellen Press volume, Petschauer describes girls' and women's access to and experience with public and private schools.
-Martin Luther in 1517 recommended that all girls be included in public schools which led to widespread public education of girls and women two centuries later.
+I explored every possible source to be able to describe girls' and women's access to and experience with public and private schools.
+Martin Luther in 1517 had recommended that all girls be included in public schools; this mandate in turn led to widespread public education of girls and women.
 In addition to public schools in almost every village and town, private schools flourished especially in the 18th-century German states.
-The usual conception in educational literature that public schools did not start up in those lands and Austria until that century is here finally put to rest; as is the perception that Rousseau had a major influence on the beginning of German elementary education.
+The usual conception in educational literature that public schools did not start up in these lands and Austria until that century is here finally put to rest; as is the perception that Rousseau had a major influence on the beginning of German elementary education; he did not.